Ollie-Moss/web601-as1/README.md

 ---

 ## Getting Started
-Clone this repository with `git clone https://github.com/Ollie-Moss/web601-as1`.
+Clone this repository with `git clone https://github.com/Ollie-Moss/web601-as1`.<br />
-To install the required dependencies run `npm install` inside the project directory.
+To install the required dependencies run `npm install` inside the project directory.<br />
-Start the program with `npm run dev` and navigate to `http://localhost:3000` to access the webpage.
+Start the program with `npm run dev` and navigate to `http://localhost:3000` to access the webpage.<br />

 ---